Penelope: Role in other myths

 In some early sources such as Pindar, Pan's parents are Apollo and Penelope.
 Herodotus, Cicero, Apollodorus, and Hyginus all describe Hermes and Penelope as his parents.
 Pausanias records the story that Penelope had in fact been unfaithful to Odysseus, who banished her to Mantineia upon his return.
 In the 5th century AD Nonnus names Pan's mother as Penelope of Mantineia in Arcadia.
-Other sources report that Penelope had slept with all 108 suitors in Odysseus' absence, and gave birth to Pan as a result.
+Other sources report that Penelope had slept with all 108 suitors in Odysseus's absence, and gave birth to Pan as a result.
 This myth reflects the folk etymology that equates Pan's name (Πάν) with the Greek word for "all" (πᾶν).
 The Odyssey carefully suppresses this variant tradition.

 Iconography

-Penelope is recognizable in Greek and Roman works, from Attic vase-paintings—the Penelope Painter is recognized by his representations of her—to Roman sculptures copying or improvising upon classical Greek models, by her seated pose, by her reflective gesture of leaning her cheek on her hand, and by her protectively crossed knees, reflecting her long chastity in Odysseus' absence, an unusual pose in any other figure.
+Penelope is recognizable in Greek and Roman works, from Attic vase-paintings—the Penelope Painter is recognized by his representations of her—to Roman sculptures copying or improvising upon classical Greek models, by her seated pose, by her reflective gesture of leaning her cheek on her hand, and by her protectively crossed legs, reflecting her long chastity in Odysseus's absence, an unusual pose in any other figure.